external-secrets/external-secrets/docs/guides/threat-model.md

 #### C02: Least Privilege RBAC

 Adhere to the principle of least privilege by configuring Role-Based Access Control (RBAC) permissions not only for the ESO workload but also for all users interacting with it.
-Ensure that RBAC permissions are set up to grant access to ESO resources only where necessary.
+Ensure that RBAC permissions on provider side are appropriate according to your setup, by for example limiting which sensitive information a given credential can have access to.
+Ensure that  kubernetes RBAC are set up to grant access to ESO resources only where necessary.
 For example, allowing write access to `ClusterSecretStore`/`ExternalSecret` may be sufficient for a threat to become a reality.

 #### C03: Policy Enforcement